 VHS Revival brings you all the box office and rental happenings from February

-The month of February would get off to a bang for horror fans.
-Released on the same day, The Entity would go head-to head with David Cronenberg‘s body horror classic Videodrome.
-Directed by Palm D’or nominated director Sidney J. Furie (The Ipcress File), The Entity is based on the real life Doris Bither case and tells the story of a malevolent poltergeist who purportedly raped and tormented her for years.
+February would get off to a bang for horror fans.
+Both released on the same day, supernatural horror The Entity and David Cronenberg’s tech-oriented body horror Videodrome would go head-to-head at the US Box Office.
+Directed by Palm D’or nominated director Sidney J. Furie (The Ipcress File), The Entity is based on the real-life Doris Bither case and tells the story of a malevolent poltergeist who purportedly raped and tormented her for years.

 The movie was the subject of much controversy due to its unsettling sexual nature, and scenes in which the entity forced protagonist Carla Moran to have incestuous thoughts about her young son were cut from the final edit.
-Barbara Hershey gives a harrowing performance as the blighted Miss Bither in a film Martin Scorsese called ‘one of the scariest horror movies ever made’.
+Barbara Hershey gives a harrowing performance as the blighted Miss Bither, a single mother forced to defend her kids from an unseen evil in a film Martin Scorsese called ‘one of the scariest horror movies ever made’.

 Mid-February saw another box office failure in Martin Scorsese’s black satire The King of Comedy.
 Starring Scorsese mainstay Robert De Niro, the movie tells the story of a desperate comedian forced into kidnapping his idol (Jerry Lewis) in order to land the big break which has so far eluded him.

 An acerbic take on the dangers of celebrity, the movie derives its comedy from bleak misfortune, proving something of a turnoff for the movie-going public.
 Three years later the director would revisit the formula for New York odyssey After Hours, a movie that would prove a bigger box office draw.